 The traditional way to study organizational networks is through a survey.
 A sample question of such a survey could be: “to whom do you turn to for information to get your work done?”.
 Information collected from a survey can be used to create network diagrams that illustrate the relationships between members and groups in the organization, e.g., who is a source of information, who are the most prominent within a team, who are only loosely connected to a network or completely isolated, which teams are split by functions, etc.

 Innovation in organization network analysis

 Indeed, a survey is a reliable, valid, and very traditional tool to explore informal networks in organizations.
 For example, I’ve studied the collaboration between groups in an Israeli credit card company, back in 2010.
 The first part of my research, not surprisingly, included a data collection phase, using a survey.
 However, a survey can reveal network representations only one at a time.
 It does not point to events, trends, and changes as they occur.
 Moreover, it requires a tedious analysis of relations mapping.
 Therefore, the survey phase will probably be followed by work done by algorithms.
 Some examples of software that use survey inputs to create organizational network maps are OrgMapper, Synd.io, Keynetiq, and Orgvue.
 There are many other social network analysis tools, including open-source platforms.

-Nevertheless, in my opinion, a solution that does not involve with the responses of the employee is much more appealing.
+Nevertheless, in my opinion, a solution that does not involve the responses of the employee is much more appealing.
 Not only instant, saving time and efforts of a survey, it also saves the inner buzz that comes with any organizational intervention.
 Are there innovative solutions that can be directly interfaced with organizational systems and reveal the organizational invisible map?

 Of course, there is.
-Although it may be categorized in the business domain of client relations, here is a company which offers interesting use case for People Analytics.
+Although it may be categorized in the business domain of client relations, here is a company that offers an interesting use case for People Analytics.
 Its solutions enable automatic and continuous organizational network analysis, for different purposes of data-driven HR: